 Immigration consultants, lawyers, and other representatives give immigration advice and help to immigration applicants, usually for a fee.
 You do not need to hire an immigration representative to help you with your immigration application.
 It is your decision.
 Your application will not be given special attention or guaranteed approval if you use a consultant or lawyer.

-All the forms and information that you need to apply to immigrate to Newfoundland and Labrador are available for free from the Newfoundland and Labrador Provincial Nominee Program (NLPNP) and Citizenship and Immigration Canada (CIC).
+All the forms and information that you need to apply to immigrate to Newfoundland and Labrador are available for free from the Newfoundland and Labrador Provincial Nominee Program (NLPNP) and Immigration, Refugees and Citizenship Canada (IRCC).
 If you follow the instructions online and in the application guide, you can complete the application forms and submit them on your own.

 The NLPNP reserves the right to contact you directly regarding your application, even if you do use an authorized representative.